There’s nothing quite like the smell of a charcoal grill, all fired up with some prime cuts of delicious food getting slowly cooked to perfection.

 Simple is best when it comes to grilled salmon on a charcoal grill.

-Prepare a basic Dijon mustard and lemon juice glaze with some salt and pepper, before heating up your grill.
+Prepare a basic Dijon mustard and lemon juice glaze with some salt and pepper before heating up your grill.

 You can make the glaze the night before, to save some time.
 But when it comes to grilling the salmon, simply dress the fillet with the glaze on the non-skin side, place the salmon skin-side down and grill with the lid closed for about 10–15 minutes, depending on the heat of the grill.

-Salmon tends to dry out very quickly, and can also be eaten on the rare side if you so wish, so there’s not much risk in giving it a little less time rather than overcooking it.
+Salmon tends to dry out very quickly and can also be eaten on the rare side if you so wish, so there’s not much risk in giving it a little less time rather than overcooking it.

 Grilled Shrimp

 Like salmon, the biggest thing to watch out for with shrimp is how quickly it can dry out and gain a rubbery texture.
-The best way to solve this problem is by controlling your heat in the charcoal grill by pushing your coals to the edge of your grill.
+The best way to solve this problem is by controlling your heat in the charcoal grill by pushing your coals to the edge of the grill.

 Prepare the shrimp in a marinade consisting of tomato paste, salt, pepper, olive oil, oregano and chili powder.
 But make sure you don’t let the shrimp sit in the marinade for more than 20 minutes, otherwise, the shrimp will become too soggy and fall apart.